Christina-Karavida/Exploring-Monotonic-Reasoning-in-Neural-Natural-Language-Inference/dataset_creation/readme.md

 This directory contains the code used to construct the **Monotonicity Reasoning (MoRe) dataset** as well as generate the experimental splits used for the experiments of this thesis.

-> **Note:** The dataset and the experimental splits are not included in this repository due to their size.
-To generate MoRe and the experimental splits, run the designated cells in the `Dataset_Generation.ipynb` notebook.
+> **Note:** The dataset and the experimental splits are not included in this repository.
+To generate them, run the designated cells in the `Dataset_Generation.ipynb` notebook.
 This will automatically generate all the data used in this work and save it in the `data/` folder.

 ---